alexcorremans/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 [Camunda libraries and applications](#camunda-libraries-and-applications) guide for their application server.
 Camunda Platform Run users need to replace the `groovy-all-$GROOVY_VERSION.jar` in the `{RUN_HOME}/configuration/userlib/` directory with the `.jar` libraries from the list above.

 Camunda users who don't rely on Groovy can ignore this section.

+# Content Security Policy update

+The default **Content Security Policy** configuration is changing from version 7.18.
+In older versions the default policy used to be a very minimal configuration, allowing almost everything.\
+Starting of this version we are introducing a stricter **Content Security Policy** by default, that allows just the required contents.
+You can find the details in the [Content Security Policy]({{< ref "/webapps/shared-options/header-security.md#content-security-policy" >}}) section.